Sports Day (Japan): History and current practice

 The first Health and Sports Day was held on October 10, 1966, two years after the 1964 Summer Olympics.
 October was chosen for the unusually late Summer Olympics to avoid the Japanese rainy season, and Health and Sports Day continues to be one of the fairest days of the year.

 In 2000, as a result of the Happy Monday System, Health and Sports Day was moved to the second Monday in October.

 As Sports Day is a day to promote sports and physical and mental health, many schools and businesses choose this day to hold their annual Field Day (運動会, Undō-kai), or sports day.
 This typically consists of a range of physical events ranging from more traditional track-and-field events such as the 100 metres or 4 x 100 metres relay to more uncommon events such as the tug of war and the "Cavalry Battle" (騎馬戦, kiba-sen).

 Most communities and schools across Japan celebrate Sports Day with a sports festival which is similar to a mini Olympics.
 These festivals include many of the traditional track and field events, such as 4 × 100 m relay, 100m sprinting, and long jump, as well as many other events.
 Some of the events include: ball toss, tug of war, rugby-ball dribbling races, sack races, and so on.
-Another common event is often simply called the “exciting relay”, which is an obstacle course relay including any number of different challenges: Three-legged races, making a stretcher with a blanket and bamboo poles and then carrying an “injured” teammate, laundry hanging, crawling ontug-o-war hands and knees under a net, and doing cartwheels across a mat.
+Another common event is often simply called the “exciting relay”, which is an obstacle course relay including any number of different challenges: Three-legged races, making a stretcher with a blanket and bamboo poles and then carrying an “injured” teammate, laundry hanging, tug-o-war, crawling on hands and knees under a net, and doing cartwheels across a mat.